Posted: Thursday, Nov 7th, 2019

 Patagonia continues to be a source of inspiration and activism for the Ventura community…

+by Aidan Pilgrim featured image by Josiah RoePatagonia is a pride point for Venturans — rarely does a small town boast such a well-known and impactful resident.
+Since its inception in 1973, Patagonia has been a shimmering thread in the colorful fabric of Ventura, a dynamic influence in the community its corporate office calls home.
 Of course, when it comes to community, Patagonia’s vision is large, massive, global.
 Activism and progress are at the forefront of this brand’s philosophy, as evidenced by Tin Shed Ventures, Patagonia’s venture capital fund whose purpose is to invest in startups that offer solutions to environmental issues.

-A local company that has devised a tangible solution to the issue of discarded fishing nets, which comprise an estimated 10 percent of the 18 billion pounds of plastic that enter our waterways each year.
+One such startup is Bureo.A local company that has devised a tangible solution to the issue of discarded fishing nets, which comprise an estimated 10 percent of the 18 billion pounds of plastic that enter our waterways each year.

-By working with local fishermen in locations like Chile to collect fishing nets that are no longer usable, recycling them into a nylon material, using that to design cool, functional products and then selling those products via distribution channels such as — you guessed it — Patagonia.
+How do they do it?By working with local fishermen in locations like Chile to collect fishing nets that are no longer usable, recycling them into a nylon material, using that to design cool, functional products and then selling those products via distribution channels such as — you guessed it — Patagonia.
 Bureo’s first product was skate decks, and the brand has since created sunglasses, surfboard fins, and even a Jenga set.
 Talk about a unique keepsake to take home…